By Jade Shutes, BA, Dipl. AT., Cert. Herbalist

 - who is dedicated to supplying essential oils to the aromatherapy practitioner market and educated public.

-- owned by an aromatherapy practitioner or essential oil specialist
+- owned by an aromatherapist (or aromatherapists) or essential oil specialist

-- who has relations with his/her distillers, if possible
+- who has relations with his/her distillers, if and when possible

 - who can readily supply a batch-specific GC/MS spec report on each essential oil it sells* (although with that said, my go to company for internal use is Original Swiss Aromatics and they do not supply GC/MS reports but I trust them implicitly and explicitly!)